 “Coaching is not how much you know,” Phillips said, “It’s how much you can get your players to do.”

 Bum proved his adeptness at getting his players to perform at their highest levels when he took the Oilers to the 1978 AFC championship game with 21 free agents on his roster.
 Playing in the NFL’s toughest division, Phillips returned to the AFC championship the following year.
 Unfortunately, the Oilers fell for the second consecutive year to their division rivals, the dynasty building Pittsburgh Steelers.

 “Football is a game of failure,” Phillips said.
 “You fail all the time, but you aren’t a failure until you start blaming someone else.”
 That willingness to shoulder responsibility made Bum a fan and player favorite wherever he went.
 He was an instant hit when he took over as head coach of the New Orleans Saints in 1980.
 He transformed the Saint’s NFL-worst defense into a unit that finished among the top-five defenses in the league over the next five years.
 Having rebuilt the Saints franchise through innovative scouting techniques and astute drafting, Bum retired from coaching in 1985 and returned to his first love, ranching.
-His son, Wade,is the defensive coordinator for the Houston Texans, and Wade’s son Wesley, is the offensive assistant offensive line coach for the Dallas Cowboys, to carry on Bum’s coaching legacy.
+His son, Wade, was the defensive coordinator for the Houston Texans, and Wade’s son Wesley, is the tight ends coach for the Washington Redskins, to carry on Bum’s coaching legacy.

 Bum Phillips Charities is operated with UNPAID staff.
 Your entire donation will go towards the building of the camp and the implementation of programs.

-If you would like to speak to Bum and Debbie directly and learn more about what we are doing, just give us a call, or better yet, come by and see what is happening.
+If you would like to speak to Debbie directly and learn more about what we are doing, just give us a call, or better yet, come by and see what is happening.